Duergar Race in D&D 5e

 Best classes for Duergar

-Enlarge is the main game changer here.
-It provides an extra d4 damage on each attack you make.
+Between extra damage from enlarge and extra toughness from resiliences, Duergar make a lot of sense as frontline martials.
+You can get an extra d4 damage on each attack you make.
 This doesn’t help spells but it does help both melee and ranged weapons and doesn’t matter if you’re using dexterity or strength for your attacks.
-This means that your best options are classes that make a lot of attacks on their turn.
-With that in mind, we’d recommend using the following classes when playing as a Duergar:
+This means that your best options are classes that make a lot of attacks and that get into the thick of combat.
+With that in mind, I’d recommend using the following classes when playing as a Duergar:

 • Fighter